mmu-webdesign/Level4-web-term-1/HTML/html01/04-nesting.md

 - Just for completeness we would like you to add a horizontal rule to the page, just about that final `<h2>` on the page.

-- It should look like this once your un the file in the browser:
+- It should look like this once your refresh the file in the browser:

 <img src="media/hr-added.png" alt="Screenshot of the exercise file with errors highlighted">